nolanyee/data-science-portfolio/mosaic-generator/README.md

 <img src="images/Output.png" width="900">

-The file names are MosaicDiffuse.png, MosaicSpecular.png, MosaicDepth.png, and MosaicNormal.png
+The meaning of all the plots above are discussed in the sections below.

+The file names are MosaicDiffuse.png, MosaicSpecular.png, MosaicDepth.png, and MosaicNormal.png.
+If the script is run again, it will save over the original files.
+If the original files are to be kept, rename them, move them to a different folder, or save the new files in a different folder.

+## Technical Details
+### Gradient Calculation